-As I explained to the entire group assembled in Cancún last week for our Live and Invest in Mexico Conference, the most valuable convenience you can hope for when purchasing a home abroad is the ability to load up the car and drive to it.
+One of the most valuable conveniences you could hope for when purchasing a home abroad can be the ability to load up the car and drive to it…

 And this is one of Mexico’s biggest advantages.

-During the meetings in Cancún last week, we looked at many appealing and interesting places across this big, diverse country, including three popular spots on the Sea of Cortez, all within a day’s drive of the U.S. border: Puerto Peñasco, San Carlos, and Mazatlán.
+Let’s look at three popular spots on the Sea of Cortez, all within a day’s drive of the U.S. border: Puerto Peñasco, San Carlos, and Mazatlán.

 - No direct flights to the United States or Canada.

-Puerto Peñasco sees 362 days per year of brilliant sunshine… which is about as close to always as you can get.
-This is no surprise, as the town is on the edge of the Altar Desert, one of the driest and hottest in the Americas.
+For sun lovers, Puerto Peñasco sees 362 days per year of brilliant sunshine… which is about as close to always as you can get.
+This is no surprise, as the town is on the edge of the Altar Desert… one of the driest and hottest in the Americas.